 Stitch Fix (SFIX) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the online clothing styling service had gained 19.38% over the past month, outpacing the Retail-Wholesale sector's loss of 1.18% and the S&P 500's loss of 0.61% in that time.
+Coming into today, shares of the online clothing styling service had gained 27.53% in the past month.
+In that same time, the Retail-Wholesale sector gained 0.67%, while the S&P 500 gained 1.38%.

-Wall Street will be looking for positivity from SFIX as it approaches its next earnings report date.
-In that report, analysts expect SFIX to post earnings of -$0.06 per share.
-This would mark a year-over-year decline of 160%.
-Meanwhile, our latest consensus estimate is calling for revenue of $441.04 million, up 20.42% from the prior-year quarter.
+SFIX will be looking to display strength as it nears its next earnings release.
+On that day, SFIX is projected to report earnings of -$0.06 per share, which would represent a year-over-year decline of 160%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $441.04 million, up 20.42% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $0.03 per share and revenue of $1.91 billion.
-These totals would mark changes of -91.67% and +21.33%, respectively, from last year.
+SFIX's full-year Zacks Consensus Estimates are calling for earnings of $0.03 per share and revenue of $1.91 billion.
+These results would represent year-over-year changes of -91.67% and +21.33%, respectively.

-It is also important to note the recent changes to analyst estimates for SFIX.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Any recent changes to analyst estimates for SFIX should also be noted by investors.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 89.89% lower.
-SFIX is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 89.89% lower.
+SFIX is holding a Zacks Rank of #3 (Hold) right now.

-Investors should also note SFIX's current valuation metrics, including its Forward P/E ratio of 855.47.
-Its industry sports an average Forward P/E of 12.15, so we one might conclude that SFIX is trading at a premium comparatively.
+In terms of valuation, SFIX is currently trading at a Forward P/E ratio of 877.21.
+This represents a premium compared to its industry's average Forward P/E of 12.62.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.